JhangShengLuo/Aug2025_compare/Tutorial.md

 docker-compose up -d
 ```

-* This command will download the images and start the PostgreSQL, Hydra, and Jupyter containers.
+* This command will download the images and start the PostgreSQL, ClickHouse, and Jupyter containers.
 The initial data generation may take a few minutes.

 ### 1.2.
 Connect to the Databases:

-* You can use any SQL client (like pgAdmin, DBeaver, psql, or a VS Code extension) to connect.
+* You can use any SQL client (like DBeaver, a VS Code extension, or the command-line clients) to connect.

 * PostgreSQL (Row-Store):